Product overview

 Introduction

-LiverMultiScan is a non-invasive MRI based procedure for liver disease.
-It is an FDA-cleared and CE-marked precision medicine solution that provides standardised and validated quantitative metrics to provide a comprehensive assessment of liver health.
+LiverMultiScan is a non-invasive, MRI-based procedure for evaluating liver disease.
+It is an FDA-cleared and CE-marked precision imaging solution that provides validated1, standardised and quantitative metrics for a comprehensive assessment of liver health.

 The metrics included are:

-• cT1 - A unique measure of disease activity that further predict liver and cardiovascular outcomes.1
+• Corrected T1, or cT1 - A patented measure of liver disease activity that is predictive of liver and cardiovascular outcomes.2,3 cT1 is reported in milliseconds (ms)

-• Liver Iron Content - A precise measure of the of iron present within the liver, reported as mg of iron / g of dry weight correlated to a clinically meaningful cut off point.
+• Liver Iron Concentration - A measure of the iron present in the liver, reported as mg Fe/g dry tissue.

 An example liver showing elevated cT1 values